dray89/Stata/README.md

 4. Regression Discontinuity: Based on Lingsheng Meng (2013) “Evaluating China’s poverty alleviation program: A regression discontinuity approach,” Journal of Public Economics 101:1-11.
 In 1994, China implemented a poverty alleviation program, called the 8-7 Plan, in various counties nationwide.
 Program participation was largely determined by whether a county’s pre-program rural income per capita fell below the poverty line.

-ps1_ray_Program Analysis.log, Econ 672, Program Analysis & Evaluation
+treatment_effects.log, Econ 672, Program Analysis & Evaluation

 2. Selection bias: In this exercise, we will work through how random assignment can address selection bias.
 Download the dataset ps1selectiondta.dta from the course website.
 This is “fake” dataset, with information about the experience level of 4,000 individuals who are all employed as widget-makers, a variable called randomassignment that is randomly 1 or 0 for each observation, and a random error term u.
 The intervention is a training program for improving the number of widgets each individual can produce each day.